Code-Institute-Submissions/BitWise-Front-End_2/README.md

 </details><br>

 When a profile is followed or unfollowed the article pages will update their components.
 This requires a loading period however it was important to do as it could effect the search criteria being applied.
-For example this would add the profiles of the folled individual to the feed.
+For example this would add the profiles of the followed individual to the feed.

-On successfull or failed following attempts a notification will be generated using the [notification feature](#notifications).
+On successful or failed following attempts a notification will be generated using the [notification feature](#notifications).

 ### Sidebar Profile Edit